vuejs/rfcs/active-rfcs/0000-function-api.md

 ## Is this like Python 3 / Angular 2 / Do I have to rewrite all my code?

 No. The new API is 100% compatible with current syntax and purely additive.
-All new additions are contained within the new `setup()` function.
-3.0 will support 2.x options plus the new APIs, but you can optionally use the lean build which drops a number of options while providing a smaller and faster runtime.
+All new additions are contained within the new `setup()` function. **Nothing is being removed or deprecated (in this RFC)**, nor do we have plan to remove / deprecate anything in the foreseeable future. **(A previous draft of this RFC indicated that there is the possibility of deprecating a number of 2.x options in a future major release, which has been redacted based on user feedback.)**

-**We have no fixed plan to remove of 2.x options.
-API removal will only happen if the APIs in question are no longer actively used by the community.**

 [Details](#adoption-strategy)

 ## Is this set in stone?

 No. This is an RFC (Request for Comments) - as long as this pull request is still open, this is just a proposal for soliciting feedback.
-We encourage you to voice your opinion, but **please actually read the RFC itself before commenting, as the impression you got from a random Reddit/HN thread is likely misleading.**
+We encourage you to voice your opinion, but **please actually read the RFC itself before commenting, as the information you got from a random Reddit/HN thread can be incomplete, outdated or outright misleading.**

 ## Vue is all about simplicity and this RFC is not.